Are HOMA & HOMA-C the Most Complete and Relevant Comparative Measurements for MLB Career Evaluation?

 What is needed is a system that takes account of extended peak performance; recognizes significant performance on era comparative and comprehensive rate scales (OPS+ and ERA+); makes eqitable adjustments for NGLers based on projected full major league season (145 game) WAA; and is willing to apply fair penalties for known cases of PED use.

-And so, welcome to the Hall of Maximum Achievement score and its supplemental Hall of Maximum Achievement- Championship score.
+And so, welcome to the Hall of Maximum Achievement score.